apache/trafficcontrol/infrastructure/cdn-in-a-box/optional/vpn/README.rst

 * DNS
 * A routing rule for CIAB subnet

 .. note:: It will not change your default gateway.
+That means apart from CIAB traffic and DNS request, all other traffic goes out standard interface bound to the default gateway.